60 tips for travelling with pets

 18. Recognising signs of travel anxiety in your pet

 Whatever mode of transport you’re using, be ready to recognise any signs that your pet is uncomfortable or unhappy.
 Dogs will show their discomfort or anxiety by panting or pacing around, lip licking, chewing their lead, whining, or tucking their tail between their legs.
 If you’re on a train with your dog and they start to display these behaviours, it’s best to get off at the next station.
-That may cause you some inconvenience, but this will be better than having an angry, anxious or frightened dog in a confined place.
+That may cause you some inconvenience, but this will be better than having an angry, anxious, or frightened dog in a confined place.
 An anxious or angry cat will hiss, have their ears pinned back, and have a puffed-up tail.
-Angry pets are unpredictable pets, and could injure themselves or other people.
+Angry pets are unpredictable pets, and they could injure themselves or other people.
 Make sure you’ve got pet insurance in place to cover the costs of any emergency treatment that might be needed.

 19. Choosing the cat carrier